 Accelerated Degree Program in Economics

-Complete your BS with a specialization in financial economics and an MA in economics in five years.
+Complete your Bachelor's degree in economics and an MA in economics in five years.

 Save time: Earn your master's degree in one year instead of two